Best Financial Data Extraction Software in 2026

 • Best-fit workflow: Lending, underwriting, broker, and fintech intake teams that need document intake, classification, parsing, enrichment, and CRM sync around application workflows.

 • Main strengths: Heron goes well beyond capture.
 It is designed for receiving files from email, portals, and APIs, classifying them, parsing structured data, enriching records, evaluating against policy, and syncing into downstream systems.
-It looks especially strong for statement-heavy underwriting and SMB finance workflows where the document is only one step in a larger decision pipeline.
+It looks especially strong for statement-heavy underwriting and SMB finance workflows where the document is only one step in a larger decision pipeline, such as borrower document extraction for commercial underwriting.

 • Main limitations: This is not the most natural fit for a general AP department or bookkeeping team that just wants broad financial extraction across day-to-day finance documents.
 Heron is more verticalized toward funders, brokers, insurers, and fintech operations.